mkstp/negotiations-semantic-analyzer/README.md

 The software will indicate how emotions are distributed across various topics.
 By flagging negative emotion, we can design interventions to reframe them to positive interests.

-[!NOTE]
+> [!NOTE]

-For an in depth analysis and how and why the following variables are defined as such, please review the negotiation_results.md in the docs folder
+> For an in depth analysis and how and why the following variables are defined as such, please review the [results](:doc:/negotiation_results.md) file

 - coherence
 - responsiveness